“Self-sabotage is when we say we want something and then go about making sure it doesn’t happen.” ~ Alyce P. Cornyn-Selby

 What to do instead:

 Zoom into your true ‘Point B’.
-I can’t tell you how many times I’ve had someone describe to me their ‘Point B’ (where they’re aiming to get to in their lives within 3-6 months), and it’s such a crammed picture that even hearing it is overwhelming.
+I can’t tell you how many times I’ve had someone describe to me their ‘Point B’ (where they’re aiming to get to in their lives within 3-6 months), and it’s such a cramped picture that even hearing it is overwhelming.
 It’s no wonder they feel incapable of breaking their vision down into doable, bite-sized pieces and action steps.
 And yet, to get any traction, that’s exactly what has to be done.
 If you ever slip into this behavior, stop and ask yourself:

 – “What would a little bit of improvement look and feel like?”